Group Therapy

 Are you looking to meet others who stutter, to feel a sense of belonging, and to work on your individual goals as you do therapy together?
 Weekly group therapy may be just your fit and it’s a lot of fun!
 Meet me on Zoom or in person for a consultation and let’s find out!
 Group therapy has six to eight clients that meet at the same time each week and it is very different from a support group.

-• Mock interviews, role playing, and joke telling
+• Mock interviews, role playing, presenting, and joke telling.

-• and more that is customized for each group session meeting
+• More that is customized for each group session meeting.

 Group Therapy Header